 - serve renter households;

-3. Increase opportunities for homeownership and other wealth and equity building opportunities for low to moderate income households.
+3. Increase opportunities for homeownership and other wealth and equity building opportunities.

-- Provide affordable homeownership and wealth and equity building opportunities to 1,000 low-income households.
+- Provide affordable homeownership and wealth and equity building opportunities to a minimum of 1,000 low-income households.

-Housing SLC will set goals and a plan of action for making housing in Salt Lake City more available to people of all incomes.
-Housing SLC will explore policies, land use practices, resources, and funding that can help make housing in our city better, safer, and more affordable.
-This website is where you can find everything about the new plan, as well as learn more about housing and find ways to get involved.
+Housing SLC sets goals and a plan of action for making housing in Salt Lake City more available and attainable to people of all incomes.
+Housing SLC lays out policies, land use practices, resources, and funding that can help housing in our communities be more affordable, more accessible, and better reflective of our needs.

 What is a housing plan?